 Maintaining a WordPress blog can be tiresome.
 After spending hours of research, writing, and polishing a new post, you must then promote it through various content distribution channels, from mailing lists to social media networks.

 Facebook is one of the prime platforms for this task.
-According to Statista, the social media giant had around 1.94 billion monthly users as of 2017 – solidifying its position as the biggest social network to date.
+According to Statista, the social media giant had around 1.94 billion monthly users as of 2017 – solidifying its position as the biggest (and most profitable) social network to date.